Principles & Practices

 NYAVA President - Presenter and Blogger

 Gerald (Jerry) Pannozzo, CVA, has been a co-instructor for the course since 2012.
 During 2020 and 2021, he was co-chair of the P&P VPM Ad Hoc Committee that completed a major reboot of the course and transitioned it to a virtual learning experience.
 Thanks to the six members on the Ad Hoc Committee and three members on the Curriculum Review Sub-Committee, NYAVA introduced the revised course in 2021.
+During 2024 the Board approved a name change to Principles & Practices of Volunteer Engagement Strategies and a 2025 ad-hoc committee conducted another review and update of course materials.

 Julianne Rich